 Sometimes my ferments don't go over too well with the kids.
-They're just not as in to the tangy, sour flavors of a good kraut or relish, and getting them to get plain asparagus is tough enough, let alone trying to get them to eat lacto-fermented asparagus.
-But there is one lacto-fermented beverage I've tried that has consistently been a hit with kids and adults alike – water kefir root beer.
+They're just not into the tangy, sour flavors of a good kraut or relish.
+Getting them to get plain asparagus is tough enough, let alone trying to get them to eat lacto-fermented asparagus.
+But there is one lacto-fermented beverage I've tried that has consistently been a hit with kids and adults alike – root beer water kefir.

-I haven't tackled brewing with actual roots yet, although I did track down some of the needed ingredients at Mountain Rose Herbs and Frontier.
+I haven't tackled brewing with actual roots yet, although I did track down some of the needed ingredients.
 For now, I've just been using root beer extract.
-(Yes, there are other extracts out there that are probably better quality, but we had this on hand.)

 While I'm talking about water kefir, I'd also like to mention one health “problem” that I have run into from drinking water kefir.
-I haven't seen this mentioned anyway else, and I probably should have thought of it myself, but it never really occurred to me until it happened.
+I haven't seen this mentioned anywhere else.
+I probably should have thought of it sooner myself, but it never occurred to me until it happened.

 Most of the recipes I've seen for water kefir suggest putting a piece of clean eggshell in during your ferment, to make sure you have enough minerals for your kefir grains to eat.
-For good measure, I usually put in an entire egg shell, or sometimes half a chicken egg shell and half a duck egg shell.
+I usually put in an entire egg shell.

 Welllll…like I said, given that I get quite a bit of hard water buildup on my faucets, I should have known better.
 I really didn't need to add the eggshells in my water kefir.
 My well water has plenty of calcium and minerals already.
 When it was warm outside (there were three days this season that were warm – seriously), I started slugging down water kefir.
 The effects were very obvious.
 Instead of my usual 4-5 number on the Bristol Stool Chart, I moved into the 2-3 range.
 Too much calcium causes constipation.